Cookieless future - how can you prepare for the withdrawal of 3rd party cookies?

 - Using 3rd party cookies and privacy regulations

 - How can marketers prepare for a cookieless future

 - Cookieless advertising - how do we do it in OnAudience?

 The Adtech market is faced with a new era - a cookieless future.
 Today, 86% of US marketers rely on 3rd party cookies to gain information about user behaviour.
-In 2023, marketers will be deprived of this opportunity.
+In the second half of 2024, marketers will be deprived of this opportunity.
 Therefore, a discussion about new alternatives to popular cookies has already started.
 Marketers are already using technology that replaces 3rd party cookies.
 However, it remains to be seen which technology will dominate the market and how the market will shape up after the complete withdrawal of 3rd party cookies.

 Find out what alternatives are already available and how you can prepare for a cookieless future.

 Although Firefox and Safari got rid of 3rd party cookies back in 2017 they were still the most common types of user data.
 Cookies are small files that are saved and stored on your computer or any device that has an Internet connection.
 Therefore, a cookie contains 3 basic pieces of information:

 - information about the site from which the file was obtained,